• g2 badge

 To get started with this strategy:

 • Get a product review app to speed things up.
-If your store is on Shopify, try an app like Judge.me or Rivo (both have free plans)—they’ll help automate collecting reviews
+If your store is on Shopify, try an app like Judge.me to help automate collecting reviews

 • Encourage your customers to leave reviews.
 An easy way is to send emails to those who bought your products

-Taylor Stitch displays reviews on products pages in sections:
+Taylor Stitch displays reviews on product pages in sections:

 You can also display reviews in popup forms to maximize product awareness and interest: